Jyotisulakhe/EvaluationSubmission_JyotiSulakhe/README.md

    4. json-path

 2. Create Package under src test java, and then create class.
-3. In class write Code
+3. In class write Code for all requests.
 4. Run code and check Status code of result is right or not.